michelelagreca/DREAM/README.md

 # DREAM - Data-dRiven PrEdictive FArMing in Telangana
-DREAM is the final project for the Software Engineering 2 course of the Computer Science and Engineering Master in Politecnico di Milano held in the accademic year 2021-2022, implemented by me, Gianmario Careddu and Sara Zoccheddu.
+DREAM is the final project for the Software Engineering 2 course of the Computer Science and Engineering Master in Politecnico di Milano held in the accademic year 2021-2022.
+The goal of the project is building a platform meant to satisfy the needs of farmers, agronomists and policy makers of
+Telangana, by sharing knowledge among farmers, tracking farmers’ production, allowing farmers to get help, supporting agronomist work, providing data-driven decision tools to agronomists and policy makers
 <br> <br> <br>
 The project is composed of three parts:<br>
 <br> ● Requirement Analysis and Specification Document (RASD)